rialDave/Streamlabs-Chatbot-VIPTools/README.md

   * <s>Maybe there could be something like joker: Let's say a user has 2 joker which will be used when he doesn't check in within the next stream in a row.
 After the joker count hits 0 he loses his collected streak.</s>
   * <s>Prevent command from being called when the stream isn't live (can't get stream object stuff)</s>
   * <s>Viewers can list all current VIPs via command and the current max number of VIPs for the channel</s> (this is limited by twitch in different stages, see: https://help.twitch.tv/s/article/Managing-Roles-for-your-Channel#faq) Official Twitch function: "/vips"
+  * <s>If a viewer reaches the necessary goal it will set to "active vip status" in the data file of the script</s>
-  * Reconnect-Improvement: Overhaul of the "resetcheckins"-command for streamers: Two commands: Everyone who already checked in in the last stream, will just be set to the current stream id and date.
-Everyone who didn't yet checkin, but did in the second last stream, will be set to the last stream id and date (could be a stable v1.0.0 after that).
+  * <s>Reconnect-Improvement: Overhaul of the "resetcheckins"-command for streamers: Two commands: Everyone who already checked in in the last stream, will just be set to the current stream id and date.
+Everyone who didn't yet checkin, but did in the second last stream, will be set to the last stream id and date (could be a stable v1.0.0 after that).</s>
-  * Automatically backup data files in archive folder with timestamp when stream starts (on script load)
+  * <s>Automatically backup data files in archive folder with timestamp when stream starts (on script load)</s>
   * Feature: Top10VipCheckins or something similar
   * Replace "in a row" with dynamic response (only if it's more then 1 checkIn in a row)
+  * Clean up config file / make adjustable in chatbot settings
   * Extend documentation in readme file
-  * <s>If a viewer reaches the necessary goal it will set to "active vip status" in the data file of the script</s>
   * Automatically set as VIP for the channel when goal reached (only the streamer account can do this, so the script needs to send a command as streamer in the chat.
 Needs to be researched if this is possible via Twitch API)
   * Integrate codacy code checking and badge